"Robocop dem say make u put chest": Davido seemingly replies Wizkid's Yomi Sars

-Davido Seemingly Responds to Wizkid’s Associate and Police Officer Yomi SARS’ Viral Cryptic Post
+Davido Fires Shots Following Wizkid’s Associate and Police Officer Yomi SARS’ Viral Cryptic Post

 - Davido has seemingly responded to a cryptic post by a celebrity policeman and Wizkid's associate, Yomi Sars